-The Investment Manager then generally analyses the following information:
+The Investment Manager then generally conducts analyses on the issuers which fall within the top 20% to determine the following information:

-- at least five years of explicit income statement, balance sheet and cash flow forecasts - normalised earnings power and growth rate estimates - potential environmental, social and governance risks such as the issuers' emission policies, energy use, waste management, workforce policies and corporate governance practices; and - issuer specific discount rate estimates
+- at least five years of explicit income statement, balance sheet and cash flow forecasts which reflect the operational expertise of management, capital structure and other factors; - normalised earnings power and growth rate estimates;

+- potential environmental, social and governance risks such as the issuers' emission policies, energy use, waste management, workforce policies and corporate governance practices; and - · issuer specific discount rate estimates.

 Using this analysis, the Investment Manager then determines the intrinsic value for each issuer being researched.
 The Investment Manager reviews the percentage difference between the securities' intrinsic value, being the value of such securities (based on the Investment Manager's analysis), and the actual value the securities are trading at (the "upside").
-When there is a relatively low upside the Investment Manager may dispose of such securities.

 The Investment Manager also performs stress tests on the intrinsic value of such securities.
 The percentage difference between the intrinsic value of the securities in the stress test scenario and the actual value the securities are trading at is termed the "downside".

-A security may be sold if the Investment Manager identifies another security with a superior risk to reward profile ("upside" vs. "downside") or if the fundamentals of the security change for the worse.
+A security may be bought if the security in question has a superior risk to reward profile ("upside" vs. "downside") versus other securities in the investment universe.